DSSGxUK/s22_wmca/README.md

 ```bash
 python3 models/06_main.py
 ```
 The individual files can be run if desired.
 The main file will output a combined csv file which contains the predicted and real EPC data.
 This file will contain the ratings (A-G and 0-100), the predicted heating type (0 for non-electric or 1 for electric), a level of confidence for the predictions, a level of confidence for the EPC ratings being withing one rating of teh predicted value, and the calculated additional load the home will put on the electrical network if it converts from a non-electical heating source to an electrical one.
 This value will be used in the network_capactiy files.
 The models will be saved in the `models/models/` folder.
 The user could consider changing the hyperparameters used in the RandomForest model.
 Due to computational constraints, the model used in our project only had 200 n_estimators.
-Performance could be improved by increasing the n-estimators.
+Performance could be improved by increasing the n_estimators to 1000 or more if user has the capacity.

 ## Network Capacity